Rasmus Borowski: Film and television scoring

-Inspired by the film score composers of his childhood days, Rasmus Borowski composed his first score for the short film Der Beste, recording with a string ensemble and several solo instruments.
+Inspired by the film score composers of his childhood days, Borowski composed his first score for the short film Der Beste, recording with a string ensemble and several solo instruments.
 Several scores followed, including the soundtracks for the short films Meat the Campbells, The Dead Meat and Todd und der Tod.

 Teacup Travels

-In 2014 Rasmus Borowski composed the film score for the CBeebies series Teacup Travels together with Alexius Tschallener.
+In 2014 Borowski composed the film score for the CBeebies series Teacup Travels together with Alexius Tschallener.
 They composed over 350 minutes of music for a total of 25 episodes of the drama series, which is produced by Plum Films in Edinburgh.
 The classical orchestra music to be heard in Teacup Travels was recorded in October 2014 with the City of Prague Philharmonic Orchestra, conducted by Nic Raine at Smecky Music Studios in Prague.

-Teacup Travels is Rasmus' second collaboration with producer Micky MacPherson and director Simon Hynd for whom he wrote the score to the short film Meat the Campbells in 2005.
+Teacup Travels is Borowski's second collaboration with producer Micky MacPherson and director Simon Hynd, for whom he wrote the score to the short film Meat the Campbells in 2005.

 Other orchestral work

-In 2008 and 2009 Rasmus recorded his own compositions for orchestra with the Polish Radio Symphony Orchestra in Warsaw.
+In 2008 and 2009, Borowski recorded his own compositions for orchestra with the Polish Radio Symphony Orchestra in Warsaw.